fjlinww/myDockerfile/README.md

 ```
 mysql -u admin -p
 ```
-check whether it has the database docker_mysql
+check whether it has the database docker_mysql.
 ```
 show databases;
 ```

-check whether it has the tables
+check whether it has the tables.
 ```
 use docker_mysql;
 show tables;